MohammedUmar09/YouTube-Clone/README.md

 # 🎬 YouTube Clone

-A responsive **YouTube Clone** created using **HTML** and **CSS**.
+Built a responsive **YouTube Clone** using **HTML** and **CSS**.
 This project replicates the core visual layout and design of YouTube, showcasing clean UI, responsive design, and front-end development skills without JavaScript or backend integration.

  ![YouTube Clone Screenshot](casual-img/)